Ever wondered what goes through the minds of those on their death bed?

 She found that the top five regrets were –

 1.)
 I wish I’d had the courage to live a life true to myself, not the life others expected of me.

 This was the most common regret of all.
-“When people realise that their life is almost over and look back clearly on it, it is easy to see how many dreams have gone unfulfilled.
-Most people had not honoured even half of their dreams and had to die knowing that it was due to choices they had made or not made.”
+“When people realize that their life is almost over and look back clearly on it, it is easy to see how many dreams have gone unfulfilled.
+Most people had not honored even half of their dreams and had to die knowing that it was due to choices they had made or not made.”